Why are cricket bats so expensive?

 The short answer, is no...
 Here's why…

-Many brands perpetuate this myth to customers to justify inflated prices despite no evidence that supports their claims.
-What is, in fact, crucial to a bat’s performance is how it’s pressed and the distribution of weight to ensure a good pick-up and feel as well as a large middle.
+What is, in fact, crucial to a bat’s performance is how it’s pressed and the distribution of weight to ensure a good pick-up and feel as well as a good, even distribution of grains and a strong middle.
+All grade one prophecy bats benefit from hand selected clefts from home-grown English willow - with expert pressing and hand crafted production to produce the very best bats on the market.

 Prices are then increased further by independent retailers who take their cut and add on costs to the consumer.